 Fish Lake appeared on our left, completely frozen in the middle of winter, and we then turned up the driveway of the ranch.

 It seemed like a real working ranch, with log cabins scattered about, yards holding a number of horses and husky puppies, and even a yurt that was used as accommodation.

 Jonathon dropped us off near the reception, and we then met Jocelyn, the owner of Sky High Wilderness Range and a bit of a Yukon legend.

 She had actually competed in the Yukon Quest a few years prior, and her toughness and dog mushing skills had made her famous in sledding circles.

 After we made our introductions we threw our bags in the back of her truck, and she drove us to our cabin.

 Day 1 – Checking In

-We were booked into the Aurora Cabin, one of the premium log cabins that’s available for guests to stay in, and it was a short drive to get to the accommodation.
+We were booked into the Aurora Cabin, one of the premium log cabins that are available for guests to stay in, and it was a short drive to get to the accommodation.

 Upstairs was the loft bedroom, with another small balcony facing north offering a chance to spot the Northern Lights, hence the name ‘Aurora Cabin’.